laure-sterne/miamLearner/README.md

   npm start
 ```

-Now, you can see your csv file as a pretty table!
+Now, you can see your csv file as a pretty table at this address: http://localhost:3000/read.html !